haseeb1233/StylistaBook/README.md

 ![Screenshot (1473)](https://github.com/harpreet-1/decisive-duck-1364/assets/119473352/c3fd41e2-508f-47c0-90ab-262226fbbbeb)

-Dashboard Page for stylist
+Dashboard Page for a stylist
 ![Screenshot (1474)](https://github.com/harpreet-1/decisive-duck-1364/assets/119473352/1fda4902-477a-4bac-bd39-b055fbb9d9d7)
 ![Screenshot (1475)](https://github.com/harpreet-1/decisive-duck-1364/assets/119473352/f15ba2e6-25d9-42b5-8ced-51212791dcde)

 About this project: 🙌
-This is Collaborative Project of 4 members and we completed this project in 5 days of span.
+This is a Collaborative Project of 4 members and we completed this project in 5 days of span.

-All the Data for Api's is directly coming from Database Deployment
+All the Data for APIs is directly coming from Database Deployment
-For Deployment we used Netlify and Cyclic .Frontend deployed on Netlify and Backend deployed on Cyclic .
+For Deployment, we used Netlify and Cyclic.
+Frontend deployed on Netlify and Backend deployed on Cyclic.

 Frontend deployed - https://dulcet-pie-55ce58.netlify.app/
 Backend deployed - [https://pear-splendid-bee.cyclic.app/](https://stylistabookbackend-production.up.railway.app/)
 Our Team Members ❤️
-Harpreet Singh : Team Lead
+Harpreet Singh: Team Lead,
-Abdul
+Abdul,
-Dipanshi
+Mahendra,
-Mahendera
+Dipanshi,
-dilip kumar
+Dilip Kumar

 ## Technology we used....🔧 - React JavaScript - Node JS - Express JS - MongoDB -